 The house is empty again-it's a roller coaster ride!
 You might feel some anxiety about your student's grades.
 This is a good time to review or revise budgets based on a semester's worth of experience.
-Also ask what changes might need to occur to ensure academic success.
+Also ask what changes might need to occur to support your student's well-being.
 Encourage spring break safety.
-If you haven't done so already, talk with your student about plans for living arrangements next year.
-Also see October-November's advice for parents and families regarding making housing decisions.

-- What do you like about your new classes?

-- Are you doing anything differently with your studying this semester?

-- Have you decided what you are doing for spring break?

-- Tell me about your good friends on campus.
+- What do you like about your new classes? - Are you doing anything differently with your studying this semester? - · Have you decided what you are doing for spring break? - Tell me about your good friends on campus.

-- Have you decided where to live next year?